madelk/EmuVR/Videos.md

 anything|anything
 ```
 6. Rescan
+   * Note: Scanning, in this case, will not find new video files.
+We use this button as an automated way to append the custom playlist to the main playlist.
+The main playlist is always rewritten during a scan, which is why we use the custom playlist file.
 7. Start EmuVR
 8. Add a "Video" console and insert one of the "Video" carts.
 Start the console as normal.